FLY FISHING ON CHRISTMAS ISLAND, Kiribati

 Focus: Big bonefish and giant trevally

 We’re heading back to Fanning Island for a second hosted week in October 2026.
-This trip is for those who couldn’t make our ‘Last Flats’ hosted trip in April.
+This trip is for those who couldn’t make our ‘Last Flats’ hosted trip in April and can’t fit two weeks into their schedule.

 After five and a half days of fantastic flats fly fishing, we return to Christmas Island on Tuesday afternoon for our customary trip celebration and take the Wednesday morning flight back to Honolulu (US anglers), or Wednesday afternoon for those heading back to Australia/New Zealand via Fiji.